 The Company's financial instruments include cash, accounts receivable, accounts payable, accrued liabilities, subscriptions and accrued warrants liabilities.
-The carrying value of cash, accounts receivable, accounts payable and accrued liabilities as presented in the consolidated financial statements are reasonable estimates of fair values due to the relatively short period to maturity and the terms of these instruments.
+The carrying value of cash, accounts receivable, accounts payable and accrued liabilities as presented in the Condensed Interim Consolidated financial statements are reasonable estimates of fair values due to the relatively short period to maturity and the terms of these instruments.